bhatanagar10/Adobe_Hackathon_Round_1/README.md

 ## How to run
 ##### App.java is the main class which runs all the functions.
 Run it to execute the program.
 Location-> src/main/java/App.java
+I havn't removed the credentials.json, private.key and token folder for the ease of evaluation.
+Replace these files with yours to use yours.

 ## How Application works
 1. Extraction of Data from json is done in **ExtractionDataFromJSON**.